Tarot in Literature I

 Che non si fà alla Predica, o la Messa

-So, although you are deprived of the money you got on you and it seems to be the crow that remained with no feathers among the other birds.
-Therefore, if you were Aristides or Sophocles, or Zeno, a stone, you would break the restrains that make you impatient, tearing tarots up into pieces, cursing the first person who gave the cards in your hands and taught you to play.
-How can you let that annoying listing of Triumphs to be made?
-Or how much this thing does disturb you since you cannot think or say a world.
-Better to keep a bigger silence than the one we keep during the sermon or the Mass.
+Because of your bad luck, you feel yourself deprived of the good you had, and you seem to be the crow who, among all the other birds, had no feathers.
+Now even if you were an Aristides, a Socrates, a Zeno, a Job, you would break the restraints that make you impatient, tearing the tarot cards into pieces, cursing the first person who put them into your hands and taught you to play.
+Where could that annoying enumeration of Triumphs have been permitted to be made?
+Or, how much does this thing disturb you, since you cannot reason or say a word?
+Better to keep a greater silence than we keep during the Sermon or the Mass.

-The notary and comedies writer Giovanni Maria Cecchi (Florence, 1518-1587), was really near to the Medici Family for which he made many public duties.
-As great lover of Tuscan language he wrote many works useful to understand the Florentine language of that time, a compilation of poems, a Sommario de’ magistrati di Firenze (Summary of Florence magistrates) (1562) and Per una storia istituzionale dello Stato fiorentino (For an institutional history of the Florentine State).
-Nevertheless, his fame is connected to the production of about fifty comedies, scenic intermezzo, dramas and spiritual farces.
-The twenty one comedies were written on the model of the Latin ones, but with a special care towards the modern world, so they became true important documents about domestic and social life of that time.
+The notary and comedic writer Giovanni Maria Cecchi (Florence, 1518-1587), was very close to the Medici Family, for whom he performed many public duties.
+As great lover of the Tuscan language he wrote many works useful for understanding the Florentine language of that time: a compilation of poems, a Sommario de’ magistrati di Firenze (Summary of the Florentine magistrates) (1562) and Per una storia istituzionale dello Stato fiorentino (For an institutional history of the Florentine State).
+Nevertheless, his fame is connected to the production of about fifty comedies, scenic intermezzi, dramas and spiritual farces.
+The twenty one comedies were written on Latin models, but with special care towards the contemporary world, so they became truly important documents about domestic and social life of that time.
 He also wrote original comedies such as L’Assiuolo (The Scops) and Il Diamante (The Diamond).

 Let’s read how Hercules justifies this affirmation:

 Her.
-To say the truth above all with women, I have grace.
+To tell the truth (above all with women), I have grace.
 I remember that in France

-I really couldn’t get free from those fat Mon Ami (My love, meaning women), and I say that sincerely as a captain, and sometimes I had my face wasted for it was too much kissed, and my hands in Spain.
-But hell, those Spanish women when they kissed my hands they sucked my rings as Gypsies do (it seems they want to take them away).
+I really couldn’t get free from those fat Mon Ami (My love, meaning women), and I say that sincerely as a captain, and sometimes my face was kissed so much it was worn out; and in Spain, my hands.
+But hell, those Spanish women, when they kissed my hands, they sucked my rings as Gypsies do (it seems they wanted to take them away).

 Pec.
-I’m not surprised that even men in this nation kiss hands and leave sauce upon them.
+I’m not surprised; even men in this nation kiss the hands, and leave juice on them.

 Her.
-And what about Naples?
-What did those ladies to me?
+And in Naples?
+What did those gentlewomendo to me?
 And those Princesses?
-Then, if there are really nobles women it is better not to tell.
-I was among them (as we use to say) the Fool in Tarots (the most desired), as the salts in food and during banquets.
+If they are really noblewomen, it is better not to tell.
+I was among them (as it is said) the Fool in the Tarot (the most desired), like salt in food and during banquets.

 Her.
 I will tell you.